sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

  * confusing for the person who writes the code and ask "where should I put this ?"
  * ...

 What do we keep?
 What categories do we create?
+Do we provide a default _element_constructor_ in the category (if yes, it is highly incompatible with facade)?

 == Behavior of algorithms with infinite input data ==